hiowenluke/booms/README.md

 ### Client options

-Create file boomsConfig.js under your project root path to configure Booms client if needed.
+Create file boomsConfig.js under your project root path if needed.
 It can be omitted if it is the default value as below.

 ```js
 module.exports = {